 Each organization will come up with its own very arbitrary guidelines as to what to prescribe and what services to offer.
 This will be compiled by their in-house counsel and whatever they are comfortable signing off of.

 Of course, this is a great opportunity for an interested physician to write about and become an expert in.
 What are the risks?
-What are the profit margins?
-What are the epidemiological stats regarding that disease?
-What might be some local funding one could obtain for treating certain conditions?
+Profit margins?
+The epidemiological stats regarding that disease?
+Sources for funding to treat certain conditions?
 What are good methods of rolling out a new service?

 Retail Healthcare Advantages